ewusiessel/code-institute-first-project/README.md

 <li>Header Navigation Bar - Exists on every page and allows all users to easily navigate the website's pages and find what they are looking for easily and quickly.</li>
 <li>Footer Copyright Info - Exists on every page and protects business copyright.</li>
 <li>Footer Social Icons - Exist on every page and allows all users to access the social platforms that the artist currently uses.</li>
-<li>Promotional Video - Allows potential clients to connect with the artist, see her working in the studio and view some of her work.
+<li>Promotional Video - Allows potential clients to connect with the artist.
 Creates connection and emotional response.</li>
 <li>About Page - Allows potential clients to connect with the artist with a brief summary of his life and works</li>
 <li>Gallery Page - Allows potential clinets to the website to view thumbnail images of the photographer's work.
-Thumbnails can be clicked to open an individual fancybox viewer.</li>
+Thumbnails can be clicked to open an individual Fancybox viewer.</li>
 <li>Fancybox Viewer - Allows visitors on the Gallery page to view the artist's work in more detail, to move to the next image, previous image or return to the gallery.</li>
 <li>Contact Form - Allows potential clients to ask questions, and/or obtain a qoute.</li>
 </ul>

 <h3>Features to Implement in future</h3>
-Future implementations will include making the form functional as it is currently static, this will involve the back-end development of the website.
-Also the author wishes to add an interactive pricing
+Future implementations will include making the contact form functional as it is currently static, this will involve the back-end development of the website.
+Also the author wishes to add an interactive pricing or quoting system in future.
+This will further enhance the user experience by granting potential customers instant quote without contacting the photographer directly.

 <h2>Technologies Used</h2>